Sprite (computer graphics): Home systems

 Signetics devised the first chips capable of generating sprite graphics (referred to as objects by Signetics) for home systems.
 The Signetics 2636 video processors were first used in the 1978 1292 Advanced Programmable Video System and later in the 1979 Elektor TV Games Computer.

 The Atari VCS, released in 1977, has a hardware sprite implementation where five graphical objects can be moved independently of the game playfield.
 The term sprite was not in use at the time.
 The VCS's sprites are called movable objects in the programming manual, further identified as two players, two missiles, and one ball.
 These each consist of a single row of pixels that are displayed on a scan line.
 To produce a two-dimensional shape, the sprite's single-row bitmap is altered by software from one scan line to the next.

 The 1979 Atari 400 and 800 home computers have similar, but more elaborate, circuitry capable of moving eight single-color objects per scan line: four 8-bit wide players and four 2-bit wide missiles.
 Each is the full height of the display—a long, thin strip.
 DMA from a table in memory automatically sets the graphics pattern registers for each scan line.
 Hardware registers control the horizontal position of each player and missile.
 Vertical motion is achieved by moving the bitmap data within a player or missile's strip.
 The feature was called player/missile graphics by Atari.

 Texas Instruments developed the TMS9918 chip with sprite support for its 1979 TI-99/4 home computer.
 An updated version is used in the 1981 TI-99/4A.

+In 2.5D and 3D games

+Sprites remained popular with the rise of 2.5D games (those which recreate a 3D game space from a 2D map) in the late 1980s and early 1990s.
+A technique called billboarding allows 2.5D games to keep onscreen sprites rotated toward the player view at all times.
+Some 2.5D games, such as 1993's Doom, allow the same entity to be represented by different sprites depending on its rotation relative to the viewer, furthering the illusion of 3D.

+Fully 3D games usually present world objects as 3D models, but sprites are supported in some 3D game engines, such as GoldSrc and Unreal, and may be billboarded or locked to fixed orientations.
+Sprites remain useful for small details, particle effects, and other applications where the lack of a third dimension is not a major detriment.